jdcloudcom/en/mktcontent/产品/product/fundesc/Product_Fundesc_4.md

 		"funcContent":[
 			{
 				"funcName":"",
-				"funcTitle":"Scalable Cloud Disk Service",
+				"funcTitle":"Scalable Cloud Disk",
-				"funcP":"The cloud disk is a low-latency, high-reliability block-level storage provided by JD Cloud for users.
-Users have three options for cloud disks which include Premium Hdd Cloud Disk, SSD cloud disk and ultra-high performance cloud disk.
-Support the setting of the capacity of cloud disk on demand and the scaling thereof to meet the rapid growth of the business.
-In addition, the cloud disk provides the snapshot function.
-The snapshot of the cloud disk data can further meet the requirements of batch deployment and fast recovery."
+				"funcP":"The Cloud Disk is a low-latency and highly reliable block-level storage provided by JD Cloud, which includes three types, namely, Premium Hdd Cloud Disk, SSD Cloud Disk and Ultra-high Performance Cloud Disk.
+It supports setting the capacity of cloud disk on demand and scaling at any time, so as to follow the rapid growth of service.
+Moreover, the snapshot feature of the cloud disk can further meet the demand of such scenarios as batch deployment and fast recovery by making snapshots for the cloud disk data."
 			}
 		]
 	},